Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 He was sentenced to 4 years in prison and supervised leave for 3 more years and community service.
 He had to pay $1 million in compensation and sell assets to restore the $3.5 million that was stolen.

-Nakeisha Hall: Stole People’s Information While Working for the IRS
+Nakeisha Hall: Stole $400,000 From Americans While Working for the IRS

-A shocking identity theft case from recent years involved an IRS worker.
-Nakeisha Hall worked for the IRS in the Taxpayer Advocate Services branch.
+A shocking identity theft case from recent years involved an IRS worker5.
+Nakeisha Hall worked for the IRS6 in the Taxpayer Advocate Services branch.
 In theory, she was helping people who had been victims of tax fraud, but in reality, she was stealing personal information during her work.

 From 2008 to 2011, she accessed IRS databases and stole people’s names, birth dates, and Social Security Numbers.
 She used the information to submit fraudulent tax returns and request refunds on debit cards.
 She stole about $400,000 and was sentenced to 9 years in federal prison.